German Language Solutions

 Germans, particularly during face-to-face conversations, respect eye contact, seeing it as a sign of sincerity and participation in the discussion.
 An individual is considered to be untrustworthy and of poor character who does not look you in the eye.
 With discretion, smiles are used, normally reserved only for close friends and relatives.
 As is popular in the United States, Germans do not usually smile to demonstrate politeness.

 German is the most widely spoken mother language and an official language in 5 countries in the European Union which include: Germany, Austria, Belgium, Liechtenstein, and Luxembourg.
-German is also an official in Switzerland.
+German is also an official language in Switzerland.